The Woods (2006 film): Plot

 In 1965, rebellious teenager Heather Fasulo is sent to the boarding school Falburn Academy, run by headmistress Ms. Traverse and located in the middle of the woods.
-Heather becomes close friends with Marcy Turner, while they are maltreated by their abusive classmate Samantha Wise.
+Heather becomes close friends with Marcy Turner, while they are abused by their abusive classmate Samantha Wise.
 During the night, Heather has a nightmare about a blood-soaked student named Ann and hears voices coming from the woods; she learns the next day that Ann was institutionalized after a suicide attempt.

 Heather eventually learns to adjust to the school.
 Ms. Traverse subjects Heather to tests to see if she is "gifted".
 The girls tell Heather a spooky story about the history of Falburn, which includes three young redheaded sisters who arrived at the school and turned out to be witches, killing the headmistress before leaving to the woods.
 Heather begins to fight back against Samantha's continued torment.
 Ann returns from the institution; after Heather finds her rocking in her bed one night, Ann reveals that she is afraid she will be taken by the witches.
 Heather climbs on a trunk to try and close an open window; a low fog rushes into the room and knocks Heather down, twisting her ankle.
 The next day, Heather finds Ann's bed empty, her place filled with dead leaves.

 Heather witnesses the headmistress lying to the police about Ann's disappearance.
 She tries to talk to Marcy about her suspicions, but Marcy acts strangely; soon after, Heather finds Marcy's bed empty and covered in leaves.
 Later, she is confronted in the woods by Samantha, who tells her that the school is led by a coven of witches, and that her bullying was intended to drive Heather away to protect her.
 She also reveals that she has called Heather's father to help her escape and that the school's milk is poisoned.
 The girls are caught by a school mistress, who takes Samantha away; her body is later found hanging in the cafeteria.
 Heather tells a police officer about the missing students, but the headmistress claims they simply ran away.
 Another mistress leads the officer into the woods to find the girls, where he is killed by the living vines of a tree.